Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Packers stats and trends

-- In games that Green Bay amasses more than 379.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Green Bay totals over 379.0 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Packers have turned the ball over 10 times this season, 12 fewer than the Vikings have forced (22).